 - Alimony paid (but not child support or settlement)

 - Any penalties paid on early withdrawal from a savings account before it matures

 - Write-in adjustments, such as the Archer MSA deduction or jury duty pay you turned over to your employer because your employer paid your salary while you served

-However, if you have a small business, you may qualify to deduct a portion of your real estate tax as a business expense.
+You can deduct the real estate tax paid on your home as an itemized deduction.
+However, if you’re a small business owner, you may qualify to deduct a portion of your real estate tax as a business expense.

 In most cases, you’re better off taking an expense as a business deduction whenever possible.
-Not only is it an above-the-line deduction, but it may also reduce the amount self-employment tax you pay.
+Not only is it an above-the-line deduction, but it may also reduce the amount of self-employment tax you pay.